-As used in the rules of this chapter and Chapter 4123-7 of the Administrative Code:
+As used in the rules of this Chapter of the Administrative Code:

 A process by which the bureau approves a provider or MCO for participation in the HPP.